MHUS25/GIVEit-frontend/README.md

 This is a 2-week final project we undertook at Makers.

+This application consists of a [Rails API](https://github.com/becc-mu/GIVEit-backend) and a ReactJS front-end, this repo houses the latter.

 Here is a link to our app in production: http://giveit.surge.sh/

 ## Features